greenfirn/Dashboard/README.md

 ** most recent files in repos **
 - xmrig,bzminer,rigel hashrates
 - srbminer configured, not confirmed working
-- api settings in cmd line for it to work
+- api settings need to be in cmd line
 - bzminer works by default without any api settings

 windows setup: